poboisvert/School_District_Analysis/README.md

 #### Figure 6: Reading score before modification
 <img src="https://github.com/poboisvert/School_District_Analysis/blob/main/Resources/images/read_mod.png?raw=true" width="750" />

 The figure 5 and 6 show the before (figure 5) and after the manipulation (figure 6) that the 9th grade wasn’t the worst or the best performer for the reading test.
+This analysis to not confirm a signigicant variation.

-#### Figure 7: Reading score before modification
+#### Figure 7: Mathematics score before modification
 <img src="https://github.com/poboisvert/School_District_Analysis/blob/main/Resources/images/math_ori.png?raw=true" width="750" />

-#### Figure 8: Reading score before modification
+#### Figure 8: Mathematics score before modification
 <img src="https://github.com/poboisvert/School_District_Analysis/blob/main/Resources/images/math_mod.png?raw=true" width="750" />

 The figure 7 and 8 illustrate the mathematics grade for Thomas High School.
 The only conclusion is the 9th was the best performing class across all.